Amalapuram: History

 Amalapuram was originally named Amlipuri.
 Some of its temples are dedicated to Amaleswarudu.

-Amalapuram is also called Panchalingapuram as it is the seat of five temples to Shiva as Amaleswarudu, Sidheswarudu, Ramalingeswarudu, Chandramouleeswarudu and Chennamalleeswarudu.
-Amalapuram is the most developed town in Konaseema district.
-It is hub of the district for education and financial institutes.
-There are approximately 65 schools and colleges, six engineering colleges and one medical college in the area where Dr.Yugandar Bangari and Dr.Lagishetti Mahesh who are notable alumni of K.I.M.S. hospital, Amalapuram is contributing to improve health care sector in Amalapuram.
+Amalapuram is also known Panchalingapuram as it is the location of five temples to Shiva as Amaleswarudu, Sidheswarudu, Ramalingeswarudu, Chandramouleeswarudu and Chennamalleeswarudu.
+Amalapuram is the most advanced town in Konaseema district.
+It is center of the district for education and financial institutes.
+There are approximately 65 schools and colleges, six engineering colleges and one medical college in the area.
 It is one among few parliament constituencies in India which do not have a railway connectivity.